rackerlabs/docs-developer-blog/_posts/2018-06-20-lpn-overview-part2.md

 We hope this post helped you gain an understanding of how to work with LPNs in Oracle WMS by using a mobile interface.
-It explains various inventory transactions you can perform with LPNs.
+It explains various inventory transactions that you can perform with LPNs.
 Thanks to LPNs, these transactions process quickly.
 LPNs simplify management for organizations with large warehouses.

-Have you used LPNs in Oracle WMS through a mobile interface?
+Have you used LPNs in Oracle Warehouse management through a mobile interface?
 Join the conversation by leaving a comment below.